YKW-Modding/yo-docs/useful-tools.md

 This tool allows you to read, modify and export/import the `cfg.bin` (Binary config) format used by the games to store serialised JSON-like data.
 Some files namely `npcbin` and `mapenv.bin` stil use this format despite the name.
 The current tool by onepiecefreak can be found [here](https://github.com/onepiecefreak3/CfgBinEditor) - the predecesor by Tiniifan can be found [here](https://github.com/Tiniifan/CfgBinEditor) and the original version by Togenyan can be found [here](https://github.com/togenyan/CfgBinEditor).

 ### **XtractQuery**
-XtractQuery is a command-line decompiler for Level5's `.xq` scripts (XQSEQ/XQ32) by onepiecefreak.
+XtractQuery is a command-line decompiler/compiler for Level5's script formats, namely `.xq` (XQSEQ/XQ32) and `.xs` (XSCR).
+It is made by onepiecefreak.
 It can be found [here](https://github.com/onepiecefreak3/XtractQuery/releases).

 ### **Nyanko**
 Nyanko is a version of CfgBin Editor that *only supports text editing* as it is its main purpose for use translating.
 It can be found [here](https://github.com/Tiniifan/Nyanko).